Occasionally, SLU can suspend students from studies. Here, you will find answers to questions related to the suspension period.

 Is it possible to register for courses during the suspension period?

 It is possible to apply for courses that will start after the suspension period.
-It is not possible to apply for or register on new courses taking place during the suspension period.
+It is not possible to register on new courses taking place during the suspension period.

 Where can students go for support if they have been reported to the disciplinary board?